Jhh8856/Wavelet_Unit/README.md

 5. `masked` in sample.py doesn't work in free from generated mask mod

 ## Note
-Use preprocess.py to resize data
+In image inpainting, use preprocess.py to resize data